GMT-458-Web-GIS/geogame-Adilhan11/README.md

 ## Event Handlers
+- Event handlers allow the game to react instantly to user interactions.
+They provide feedback on correct or incorrect predictions with input controls, and let the user control the flow of the game with buttons such as “Pass” and “Restart”.
+They also dynamically update the score, timer and map markers, supporting an interactive and user-friendly experience.

 1. **Input Submission Handler:** This event listens for the submission of city names and checks if the input matches the correct city.
 It updates the score and visual feedback (green/red background flash) accordingly.
 ```javascript
     submitBtn.addEventListener("click", function () {